 The Challenges Students Face

-Before the pandemic, it was clear that many students were not feeling physically or mentally healthy: almost 40% of post-secondary students reported that they sacrificed buying healthy food to pay for school and other necessities (Meal Exchange report, 2016) and 65% of students reported that they felt isolated or very lonely (NCHA-II report, Spring 2019).
+Before the pandemic, it was clear that many students were not feeling physically or mentally healthy: over 40% of post-secondary students reported that they sacrificed buying healthy food to pay for school and other necessities (Meal Exchange report, 2016) and almost 60% of students reported that they felt isolated or very lonely (NCHA-II report, Spring 2019).
 The pandemic has accelerated and exacerbated these issues for many students.
 Since the beginning of the COVID-19 pandemic, students have seen their costs of living increase and their incomes reduced.
 According to Meal Exchange’s 2021 Food Insecurity report, the number of students coping with food insecurity during the pandemic increased to almost 57%.
 Furthermore, they have experienced increased isolation, which has compounded what were already challenging circumstances.

 To build a better campus food culture means to consider these challenges in a student’s life.
 This task is not as simple as suggesting students eat better food or develop food literacy.
 And the food bank model can only provide short-term solutions for a small percentage of those in need.

 A better campus food system is no more complex than existing food systems.
 Current campus food systems are simply ecosystems, and ecosystems can adapt to changing needs.

 Our current campus food culture evolved because of a need to feed large, transient populations.
 But it has arrived at an unhealthy place.
 If we are to address the pressing needs of people and the environment, the culture must change.
 Educational institutions can model and encourage a change in values outside the classroom through a reimagined food culture IF they accept that every moment in a school is a potential teaching and learning moment.